fwew/fwew/README.md

 ### Docker

-If you have [Docker](https://www.docker.com) installed, you can either bulid an image using the Dockerfile in this project, or you can pull the latest pre-built one from dockerhub.
+If you have [Docker](https://www.docker.com) installed, you can either build an image using the Dockerfile in this project, or you can pull the latest pre-built one from dockerhub.

 #### install via building docker container from Dockerfile